 Are you looking to create a mini greenhouse so that you can enjoy an extended growing season?
 Here’s how we built ours for free and how you can too!

 How to Build a Mini Greenhouse for Free

 —This post is a collaboration between both my husband and me as I am not so handy with the drill.
 Enjoy!

 We moved into our last home at the beginning of October after living in an RV for 6 months.
 I so missed having a garden this summer and had the urge to plant some seeds and get my hands back in the dirt!

-Of course, we are headed into the winter months and that means traditional planting methods are out, but there are plenty of unique gardening methods that would help me get my fix!
+Of course, we were headed into the winter months and that means traditional planting methods are out, but there are plenty of unique gardening methods that would help me get my fix!
 And yes, I already planted a little lettuce garden in my Aerogarden and I planted an Herb Garden in the kitchen the other day too!

 We didn’t want to spend money on this project though since we have a few more things that we need to focus our extra money on in the house still so we wanted to see if we could build some kind of mini greenhouse for free.

 So we dug around our new home and we found scrap wood that the previous owners had left.
-They also left a few used windows that they were given to make a greenhouse (but they never got around to it so they left them for us!).
+They also left a few used windows that they were given to make a small greenhouse (but they never got around to it so they left them for us!).
 So everything we needed to make this cold frame mini greenhouse with only the things we found around our home.

 If this is something that you’d like to make, I would encourage you to find things around your own home to use instead of buying something from the store.
 Or ask a friend if they have any scraps of wood or old windows that they won’t be using.
 These mini homemade greenhouses take very little for supplies to make them so if you are creative you can find a way to do it with just a few scraps!